Zintl phase: History

 A "Zintl Phase" was first observed in 1891 by M. Joannis, who noted an unexpected green colored solution after dissolving lead and sodium in liquid ammonia, indicating the formation of a new product.
-It was not until many years later, in 1930, that the stoichiometry of the new product was identified as Na4Pb94- by titrations performed by Zintl et al.; and it was not until 1970 that the structure was confirmed by crystallization with ethylenediamene (en) by Kummer.
+It was not until many years later, in 1930, that the stoichiometry of the new product was identified as Na4Pb94− by titrations performed by Zintl et al.; and it was not until 1970 that the structure was confirmed by crystallization with ethylenediamine (en) by Kummer.

 In the intervening years and in the years since, many other reaction mixtures of metals were explored to provide a great number of examples of this type of system.
-There are hundreds of both compounds composed of group 14 elements and group 15 elements, plus dozens of others beyond those groups, all spanning a variety of different geometries.
-Corbett has contributed improvements to the crystallization of Zintl ions by demonstrating the use of chelating ligands, such as cyrptands, as cation sequestering agents.
+There are hundreds of such compounds composed of group 14 elements and group 15 elements, plus dozens of others beyond those groups, all spanning a variety of different geometries.
+Corbett has contributed improvements to the crystallization of Zintl ions by demonstrating the use of chelating ligands, such as cryptands, as cation sequestering agents.

 More recently, Zintl phase and ion reactivity in more complex systems, with organic ligands or transition metals, have been investigated, as well as their use in practical applications, such as for catalytic purposes or in materials science.

-Zintl Phases
+Zintl phases

 Zintl phases are intermetallic compounds that have a pronounced ionic bonding character.
 They are made up of a polyanionic substructure and group 1 or 2 counter ions, and their structure can be understood by a formal electron transfer from the electropositive element to the more electronegative element in their composition.
 Thus, the valence electron concentration (VEC) of the anionic element is increased, and it formally moves to the right in its row of the periodic table.
 Generally the anion does not reach an octet, so to reach that closed shell configuration, bonds are formed.
 The structure can be explained by the 8-N rule (replacing the number of valence electrons, N, by VEC), making it comparable to an isovalent element.
-The formed polyanionic substructures can be chains (two-dimensional), rings, and other two-or three-dimensional networks or molecule-like entities.
+The formed polyanionic substructures can be chains (one-dimensional), rings, and other two-or three-dimensional networks or molecule-like entities.

 The Zintl line is a hypothetical boundary drawn between groups 13 and 14.
 It separates the columns based on the tendency for group 13 elements to form metals when reacted with electropositive group 1 or 2 elements and for group 14 and above to form ionic solids.
 The 'typical salts' formed in these reactions become more metallic as the main group element becomes heavier.